We are using cookies to give a better service experience. By using our services you agree to use cookies. Read more

 How has it been spreading?

 We scaled Read Smart from 2 schools in 2021 to 8 schools and ~1,000 students in 2022.
 The program results indicate that the program is successful at improving literacy outcomes across a diverse audience including both boys and girls, very low-income levels, and for students entering primary school with high academic needs.
-In the future we will work within Eastern Province to expand to 3,000 students in early childhood centers, community schools, and government schools over the next year.
+We have received funding to expand the program to 40 new schools in 2025 accompanied by an RCT in 2026.
+In the future we will work within Eastern Province to expand to more students in early childhood centers, community schools, and government schools.
 Finally, we want to explore adapting to 1-2 other Zambian languages within the next three years.

 If I want to try it, what should I do?